Brian Laudrup: Fiorentina

-Loaned to Milan
+Loan to Milan

 Laudrup was loaned to Milan for the 1993–94 season, which only saw him play a handful of matches throughout the season due to a squad rotation system at the club, and also because of the three foreigner rule at the time.
 The world class team of Milan at the time had six other foreigners, namely Marco van Basten (unable to play due to long-term injury), Zvonimir Boban, Dejan Savićević, Jean-Pierre Papin, Florin Răducioiu, and Marcel Desailly, which meant Laudrup could play only sporadically.
-It was also manager Fabio Capello's very strict system where he preferred to play more defensive type players rather than the direct play preferred by Laudrup.
+It was also manager Fabio Capello's very strict system, where he preferred to play more defensive type players rather than the direct play preferred by Laudrup.
 However, Capello's defensive system proved to work at the end of the season, as Milan won the Scudetto only scoring 36 goals in 34 matches.
 Laudrup played seven European matches for the 1993–94 UEFA Champions League-winning Milan side.
 Despite being on contract with Fiorentina until the summer of 1996, Laudrup stated in December 1993 he did not want to return to the club.